 Malocclusion In Cats

-Malocclusion in cats is caused is when your cat’s teeth are misaligned.
+Malocclusion in cats is caused when your cat’s teeth are misaligned.
 The cat’s upper and lower jaw are not able to close properly and this can lead to dental issues as the cat gets older.

 Malocclusion in cats can be caused by the following: